citelao/sensible/_coffee_shop/6-traditional.md

 ## Phishing

 Phishing (and its other closely-related cousins, like pretexting) is also easy to scale.
-Actually, anything to email seems really easy to scale.
+Actually, anything related to email seems really easy to scale.
 That's why, of all "classic" cyber-attacks, phishing is probably the one you see on a daily basis.

 Malicious email as a whole is a huge industry.
 In fact, Norton<!-- 2019 Internet Security Threat Report --> measured that every user received between about 65 and 80 spam emails *a month* in 2018.
 They estimate that over half of all email is spam.